welovecoding/editorconfig-netbeans/README.md

 ## EditorConfig Project

 EditorConfig makes it easy to maintain the correct coding style when switching between different text editors and between different projects.
 The EditorConfig project maintains a file format and plugins for various text editors which allow this file format to be read and used by those editors.
-For information on the file format and supported text editors, see the [EditorConfig website][EditorConfig].
+For information on the file format and supported text editors, see the [EditorConfig website][editorconfig].

 ## Example file